 The Sengoku Period ended with a unified Japan, marking the beginning of the new Edo Period (江戸時代, Edo Jidai, 1603 – 1868).
 The Tokugawa Shogunate reluctantly opened trade routes to a number of selected nations, such as Holland, China, the USA and Russia.
 In order to distinguish themselves from foreign vessels, the Shogun ordered Japanese trade ships to raise the Hinomaru.
 This was the first instance of the Hinomaru being officially used to represent Japan to the rest of the world.

 Even though Japan was modernized during the Meiji Restoration (明治維新, Meiji ishin), the idea of a national flag still seemed rather foreign to the Japanese.
 After all, for the first time in its history, Japan was now a nation.
 And just like the Daimyō had already used the Hinomaru to identify themselves on medieval battlefields, Japan would now have to identify itself in the world as a new, rising power with a flag of its own.
 Since it had been used on commercial ships during the late Edo Period, the Hinomaru had already achieved international recognition.
 Additionally, with its roots deep in Japanese mythology and history, the Meiji government would decide on the Hinomaru to become Japan’s official national flag — as a symbol for the new era ahead and to represent what the country was built upon.
 Along with the Hinomaru, the national anthem Kimi ga yo (君が代) and the imperial seal had also been made official symbols of the state.
-The flag was first raised on the grounds of government buildings in the year 1870, along with the official adoption of the solar calendar.
+The flag was first raised on the grounds of government buildings in the year 1870, Japan started using the Gregorian calendar in 1873.

 With Japanese nationalism on the rise, the Hinomaru also gained representation and meaning.
 After Japan’s victory in the Russo-Japanese and First Sino-Japanese war, the flag was permanently present at war celebrations and events, contributing to a nationalist sentiment of the general public.
 Textbooks displayed the flag along with patriotic slogans, teaching children the virtues of being a “good Japanese”.
 During the Second World War, the flag became a symbol of imperialism in Japanese-occupied areas, such as Manchukoku and the Philippines.
 Although local flags were still allowed, school children had to sing the Japanese National Anthem during morning ceremonies while a Japanese flag was hoisted.